Managing Tasks - Adding Tasks to the Dependency Diagram

 You cannot create a task independent of a request or workflow.
 To create tasks independent of a workflow use Call Activities.

-3. Add the task icon to the workflow.
+Add the task icon to the workflow.
+Drag the task type onto the workflow palette you wish to configure.

-8. After completing the fields on the Task Details window, you can:
+After completing the fields on the Task Details window, you can automate the following:

 Deleting Tasks from the Dependency Diagram

-You can delete tasks from the diagram 2 ways:
+You can delete tasks from the diagram 2 ways, from the dependency diagram and from the task itself:

 Best Practices